SummitPublicSchools/spswarehouse/README.md

 See the documentation for `guess_col_types()` for best practices for types.

-## Google Sheets & Google Drive
+## Google Functions
+### GoogleDrive, GoogleSheets, GoogleSlides

 Make sure you've set up `credentials.py` first and shared your spreadsheet with the Google service account email.
-You can also get the email by running:
+You can also get the email by running any of the following:

 ```
 GoogleSheets.get_google_service_account_email()
+GoogleDrive.get_google_service_account_email()
+GoogleSlides..get_google_service_account_email()
 ```

-The Info Team service account e-mail is `jupyter-sheets@sps-warehouse.iam.gserviceaccount.com`

 `GoogleSheets` is really an instance of `gspread.Client`, so you can use the entire [`gspread`](https://gspread.readthedocs.io/en/latest/) Python API.

 `GoogleDrive` is an instance of `pydrive.GoogleDrive`, so you can use the [`pydrive`](https://pythonhosted.org/PyDrive/) Python API.

+`GoogleSlides` builds directly on the Google Slides API (https://developers.google.com/resources/api-libraries/documentation/slides/v1/python/latest/)

 ### Accessing data